AtharvSuryawanshi/AtharvSuryawanshi/README.md

 - 👋 Hi, I’m @AtharvSuryawanshi
 - 👀 I’m interested in Computational Neuroscience and Artificial Intelligence
-- 🌱 I’m currently doing my Bachelors at the Indian Institute of Science
+- 🌱 I’m currently doing my bachelors at the Indian Institute of Science
 - 📫 How to reach me: atharvsagar@iisc.ac.in
 - 😄 Pronouns: he/him